zhanziyang/vue-croppa/v2/README.md

 }
 ```

-`crop` is expressed against the currently oriented source image in normalized coordinates (`0..1`).
-This makes state stable across responsive layout changes and suitable for persistence or server-side reproduction.
+`crop` is expressed against the currently oriented source image in normalized source units.
+The source itself occupies `0..1`, but the crop may use negative coordinates or dimensions greater than `1` when whitespace is visible.
+This preserves v1 behavior while keeping state stable across responsive layout changes and suitable for persistence or server-side reproduction.

 ## Current scope